Mihail Moruzov: Downfall

 Toward the end of his career, Moruzov’s fascination with the technical aspects of espionage, along with his attitude of indispensability, caused him to neglect his mission of providing intelligence for the nation’s leaders to consider as they saw fit.
 Eugen Cristescu later wrote: “Moruzov had long become entangled in the network of internal political intrigues [and] had confused political information with politics itself and the informants’ game with the political game.
 Thus he also fell into the cascade of intrigues between foreign intelligence services that fought for influence in our country”.

-His activities drew the ire of Sima and especially Ion Antonescu, for whose mother, Liţă Baranga, he had drawn up a compromising file, and for whose wife, Maria, he had initiated a bigamy trial.
+His activities drew the ire of Sima and especially Ion Antonescu, for whose mother, Liță Baranga, he had drawn up a compromising file, and for whose wife, Maria, he had initiated a bigamy trial.
 Unfortunately for Moruzov, events in the late summer of 1940 brought his chief adversaries Antonescu and Sima to power as premier (with dictatorial powers) and vice-premier.
 He was arrested on 6 September 1940 and, before the investigation was complete, was killed in the Jilava Massacre on 26 November 1940, in cell number 1.